mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

      conda install pytorch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1 pytorch-cuda=12.4 -c pytorch -c nvidia
      ```

-## Run PyTorch on CPU and a single GPU
+## PyTorch on CPU and a single GPU

-We use a PyTorch eample, which trains a Convolutional neural network (CNN) based on the CIFAR10 data set.
+We use an example code training a Convolutional neural network (CNN) based on the CIFAR10 data set.
 Refer to [description of this example](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html).

  Download the [codes for CPU](./scripts/torch-gpu/cnn_cifar10_cpu.py) and [for GPU](./scripts/torch-gpu/cnn_cifar10_gpu.py).